 Kiztopia is located on the first floor of Marina Square, on the street side facing Raffles Avenue and across from Raffles Link and the Esplanade (we found it a bit tricky to locate when entering from the Raffles Boulevard side).

-Single-entrance tickets range from $28 (1 hour of play), to $38 (3 hours) to $48 (unlimited), with additional options for 15-visit and annual passes.
-For right now prices are the same on weekdays and weekends, and a ticket includes one child + one adult; additional adults are $8 each.
+Single-entrance tickets range from $29.80 (1 hour of play) to $45.80 (3 hours).
+If you plan to come back many times, you can consider an admission pass for 10 visits starting from $248 or an annual pass from $349.20.
+Prices are the same on weekdays and weekends, and a ticket admits one child and one adult; additional adults are $12 per person.
 Babies under 12 months enter for free with a paying child and accompanying adult.
-With a limited time opening special tickets are now starting at $22; click here for more details.